jkozlowski/CarND-Vehicle-Detection/writeup.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+The code is in ``utils.py`` in ``Pipeline#__process_image`` method

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+Once I had it for a single frame, I added those to a list of previous bounding boxes (which I keep for last 10 frames), and repeat the heatmap and label process for all those bounding boxes and draw those on the frame.
+This helped filter out noise and keep the bounding boxes a little more stable.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here are six frames and their corresponding heatmaps:

-![alt text][image5]
+![alt text][image7]

 ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]
+![alt text][image8]

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![alt text][image9]